SolboxOSS/rcloneview-support/blog/2025-11-19-encrypt-sync-protect-mega-files-rcloneview.md

 No. Crypt encrypts locally before files leave your machine, so MEGA still stores ciphertext.
 You effectively add another envelope.

 **Can I decrypt files elsewhere?**
 Yes.
-Import the same `rclone.conf` into any machine (or run the raw rclone command shown above) to decrypt.
+Import the same `rclone.conf` into any machine and use the Crypt remote to decrypt.
 Guard the passphrases carefully.

 **What if MEGA throttles API calls?**
-Lower `--transfers`, use bandwidth caps, and schedule off-peak hours.
-RcloneView logs throttles and retries automatically.
+Lower transfer concurrency in Advanced Settings and schedule off-peak hours.
+If a run fails, rerun the saved job from Job Manager.

 **Is there a way to verify nothing changed?**
 Run Compare, enable checksum syncs, and review Job History.
 Everything is timestamped so you can prove integrity.